-Math elective.
-Covers various topics related to mathematical concepts in art and design.
-May be taken in either fall or spring, must be completed in the junior year.
-Course offerings vary by semester.
-See LAS Electives in Browse Courses for course offerings marketing, sales forecasting, and financial analysis).
+This introductory course introduces non-financial professionals to the basic tenets of personal financial planning concepts for effectively under- standing their own finances and using them in their own commercial enterprises to record and manage business operations (accounting, inventory management, marketing, sales forecasting, and financial analysis).
 Students will learn the math concepts necessary for time value of money managing and calculations and will gain a basic understanding of budgeting and cash flow, credit, banking, saving, investments (fixed income, stocks, mutual funds), insurance, long-term planning (retirement, education, etc.), taxation, employment benefits.
 The course will include the basic principles of elementary arithmetic, elementary algebra, statistics and probability.
 Required for Entrepreneurship minors.